eggie5/NCE-loss/README.md

 Keras implemenation of the candidate sampling technique called Noise Contrastive Estimation (NCE).
 This is a Keras Layer which uses the TF implementation of NCE loss.

-*Mnih, Teh.
-A fast and simple algorithm for training neural probabilistic language models.
-ICML 2012*
+*Gutmann, Hyvarinen.
+Noise-contrastive estimation: A new estimation principle for unnormalized statistical models.
+AISTATS 2010*